gregorydgoyins/panel_profits_replit_b4Railway/replit.md

     - **NON-VIABLE SOURCES (DO NOT USE)**:
         - **Comic Vine API**: API key perpetually returns 401 Unauthorized - NOT A WORKING SOURCE
         - **Metron API**: Does not work - NOT A VIABLE SOURCE
-        - **Grand Comics Database (GCD)**: Community API (comiccover.org) is down with database connection errors.
-Only database dumps available, no real-time API access - NOT A VIABLE SOURCE
     - **Planned Multi-Publisher Sources** (comprehensive expansion):
         - **IDW Wiki (Fandom)**: TMNT, Transformers legacy, crossover events (reliability: 0.75)
     - **Planned Anime/Manga Sources** (500k+ entries):